-A soft or spongy feeling in the brake pedal can indicate the presence of air in the hydraulic system.
+position A soft or spongy feeling in the brake pedal can indicate the presence of approximately 82 air in the hydraulic system.
 If there is air in the hydraulic system, have a Yamaha dealer bleed the system before operating the motorcycle.
-Air in the hydraulic system will diminish the braking performance, which may result in loss of control and an accident.
+Air in the hydraulic system will diminish the braking performance, which may result in loss of control and an a Distance between brake pedal and footrest

-- 1. Brake light switch - 2.
-Brake light switch adjusting nut
+- Brake light switch - Brake light switch adjusting nut